pminina01/readthedocs/Filtering-log-messages.md

 </logger>
 ```

 ## Routing

-Log messages could be filtered on the logger name.
-Write the messages to a Null target and use final, e.g.
+Log messages may be filtered by logger name.
+Write the messages to a `Null` target and use `final="true"`.

 ```xml
 <targets>